tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 068.md

 ## Event Log

-- We instruct the band of brigands to
+- We instruct the band of brigands
+- We go back towards emberwood, silas sneaks in and buys a focus and chain mail
+- We go back to the tower